English Lavender vs French Lavender

 Cold tolerance gives English lavender the edge in frosty beds.
 It handles typical winters in many temperate yards if soil drains fast and crowns stay above soggy spots, so plants return reliably without heavy protection.

-Lower cold tolerance makes French lavender risky where winters bite.
+Lower cold tolerance makes French Lavender risky where winters bite.
 It dislikes repeated hard freezes and wet, freezing soil, so it fits sheltered patios or containers that can move in colder regions rather than exposed borders.

 Long blooming color